Campaigning for the sensitive & appropriate development of St. Christopher’s

 Latest news **

-A confidential pre-application has already been submitted to the city council for what we understand will be a residential development.
+A confidential pre-application has already been submitted to the city council and we are waiting to see the response from Bristol City Council.

 Recent photos of the site indicate it’s not being cared for and is being allowed to become overgrown

-We are a voluntary community campaign group in Bristol.
+We are a voluntary community campaign group with members from across Bristol.

 We want the best possible development for our neighbourhood and our city.